-(2) Set the next pointer of this new node equal to
+(2) Set the next pointer of this new node equal to the next pointer in its predecessor, thus making it point to its successor.

-(3) Reset the next pointer of its predecessor to point to
+(3) Reset the next pointer of its predecessor to point to this new node.

-Note that this also works at the end of the list:
+Note that this also works at the end of the list.